ipleiria-ciic/sp-ia/README.md

 ### Acknowledgements

-This work is funded by [FCT - Fundação para a Ciência e a Tecnologia, I.P.](https://www.fct.pt/), through the project UIDB/04524/2020.
+This work is funded by [FCT](https://www.fct.pt/), through the project UIDB/04524/2020.